semihgzbyk/semihgzbyk/README.md

 ## 💬 Favorite Quote

 > *"Simplicity is prerequisite for reliability."*
+>
 > **— Edsger W. Dijkstra**

 ---

 <div align="center">

-### Thanks for visiting! ⭐
+### ⭐ Thanks for visiting!

-If you like my work, feel free to connect or explore my repositories.
+Always open to collaborating on interesting projects and learning new technologies.

 </div>